Neuro oncology conditions

 Energy conservation education

-Neuropathic pain management (e.g., TENS, desensitization techniques)
+Neuropathic pain management (e.g., TENS)

 4. Managing Neurological Impairments